 On February 8, 2023, the Company announced the development of ZenARMORTM, a novel corrosion protection technology based on functionalized GO, for potential use in naval and marine infrastructure, bridges, buildings, pipelines, and other industries.
 ZenARMORTM could be produced in the ZenGUARDTM facility.
 Third-party testing on ZenARMORTM yielded excellent corrosion resistance with no blisters or other signs of corrosion after 1,500 hours of ASTM B-117 Salt Spray Test with ZenARMORTM, and ZenARMORTM qualified for the Innovative Solutions Canada ("ISC") Testing Stream - Military Call for Prototypes.
-The Company has filed an International (PCT) Patent Application on this corrosion protection technology, as well as a trademark for ZenARMORTM.
+The Company has filed an International Patent Application on this corrosion protection technology, which was filed in Canada and the United States, as well as a trademark for ZenARMORTM.

 On October 4, 2023, the Company announced that it had prepared and shipped the first corrosion paint samples to the NRC for the first round of testing as part of the ISC - Testing Stream - Military Call for Proposals.
-NRC's Aerospace Research Centre's Aerospace Manufacturing Technologies Centre will be testing the Company's nano pigment in military-grade chromate-free paints for evaluation in its first of three rounds of testing.
+NRC's Aerospace Research Centre's Aerospace Manufacturing Technologies Centre tested the Company's nano pigment in military-grade chromate-free paints for evaluation in its first of three rounds of testing.
+ZenARMOR[TM] was evaluated in commercial non-chromate aviation paint systems developed by PPG Industries Inc. and Akzo Nobel N.V.
+Three rounds of corrosion testing were completed from September 2023 to July 2024.
+Testing followed ASTM B117 (salt spray) and ASTM D5894 (cyclical corrosion) standards.
+The Company announced on April 16, 2025, that the tests were successful in demonstrating the effectiveness of ZenARMOR[TM] nano-pigments in inhibiting corrosion of the aluminum alloy AA2024-T3.
+Additionally, the Company announced that it has begun a collaboration with Jazeera Paints, headquartered in Riyadh, Saudi Arabia to evaluate ZenARMOR[TM] in their existing product lines.